BigEd/a6502/README.md

 a sentinel value.
 The provided C routine which handles opcode 42 (WDM) also translates between \n and \r characters.

+The three ROMs mentioned above seem to work correctly, as do some trivial test sequences found in top.c - bug reports are welcome.

 At present the emulator does not emulate decimal mode, or model the four non-essential bits of the status register.
 Only NVZC are modelled.
 It's not too hard to fix both of these.

-The three ROMs mentioned above seem to work correctly, as do some trivial test sequences found in top.c - bug reports are welcome.

-(EhBASIC needs decimal mode only for HEX$() which is therefore presently misbehaving.)
+EhBASIC needs decimal mode only for HEX$() which is therefore presently misbehaving.

-Remodelling the emulator in Thumb or ARM assembly might be interesting
+Remodelling the emulator in Thumb or ARM assembly might be interesting (ARM would be the easier case.)
-- ARM would be easier.